BattleBrisket/README/README.md

 Some of the best improvements start with a sentence like: “I know we have always done it this way, but...”

-## What I value
+## What I value, and what I ask in return

 ### Trust

 Trust is the foundation for everything else.
+If we cannot trust each other, we have nothing.

 I do not need every conversation to be polished, and I do not need every message to be perfectly phrased.
 I do need to know what is true.

 Tell me when something is blocked.
 Tell me when you disagree.
 Tell me when I am missing context.
 Tell me when I am the problem.
 I will respect that far more than silence, avoidance, or surprise.

+Say “I do not know” when you do not know.
+That is not weakness; it is how we keep bad assumptions from turning into bad decisions.

 ### Ownership

 I assume competence by default.
 I do not want to hover over your work, and I do not want you to feel like you need permission for every reasonable decision.

+I take a hands-off approach because I trust competent people to do good work without being babysat.
+I will give you room to operate, and I expect you to keep me informed, ask for help when needed, and own the result.

 With autonomy comes responsibility.
 Own the work, own the communication around the work, and own the consequences when something does not go as expected.

 When things go right, I will make sure the credit stays as close to the work as the responsibility does.

+Do not wait until a problem is fully formed before raising it.
+I would rather know early, while we still have options.

 ### Improvement